Harry556/Crazy_Snake/README.md

  4. Link: https://github.com/Harry556/Crazy_Snake/edit/main/README.md

 ## Game Description
+ These are some new feather differ to the tradition console snake game, so that why we name it by Crazy snake.
+ You will see new stuff inside the game such as obstacle, toxic food.

 ## :dragon_face:Game features
  //What feather about this game, how this different to other snake?